Your bike is making you deaf.

 In the end what I was stuffing into my ears was 50% earplug, 25% ear wax and 25% pocket fluff.
 Even though people always seem to link disposable earplugs with ear infections, despite my track record, I’ve never suffered one.

-Disposable earplugs are great – you can carry a few packets around with you and – unlike with custom earplugs – not worry about losing them.
-If you’re really cool, like me, you can fit an earplug dispenser like this one – https://amzn.to/2KvEXWa in your garage and that way you never forget to go out without a few pairs on you.
+Disposable earplugs are great – you can carry a few packets around with you and – unlike with custom earplugs – not worry about the cost of a replacement should you lose them.

 As I hope I’ve made clear above, there is no ‘best’ when it comes to earplugs, because different plugs work in different ways for different people, so if you’re in any doubt, buy this earplug selection pack and have a go yourself.